 Some people hate them and some love them.
-But I think we can all agree that these sneakers are insanely comfortable.
+But I think we can all agree that these are insanely comfortable walking shoes.
 The break-in time is virtually not existent, then are supportive everywhere, and they feel like you’re walking on clouds.
 If you plan to do a lot of walking around, the Nike Air Max sneakers are probably your top option.

 And of course, who can forget about the classic Adidas Superstars?
 They are equally popular with men and women of all ages, and you really can’t go wrong with those.
 Especially because they’re remarkably comfortable.
 I would recommend getting your own insole though, because they don’t offer too much arch support.

-Dress sneakers exist, and they are an awesome option when it comes to versatility.
-They are comfortable for walking around and they are also really stylish.
+Dress shoes which are actually sneakers exist, and they are an awesome option when it comes to versatility.
+They are comfortable stylish travel shoes for walking around and they are also really stylish.
 In fact, they are stylish enough that trendsetters these days are wearing them with suits.
 Just don’t wear the Jousen sneakers off the beaten path, since their outsoles are designed only for city streets.

 If you need really supportive footwear, I recommend the Ecco sneakers.
 They are made with an anatomical last, which results in a comfortable and supportive shoe.
 Plus, they have pretty good outsole, so you will be fine even if you wear them on rugged terrain.
 Their insoles are removable, so you can also swap them for something less (or even more) supportive.